 In Pitlochry, don’t miss The Honest Thistle shop and the Edradour distillery , not far from it!
 Edradour is the smallest distillery in Scotland established in 1825, they produce only 25 barrels per year!

-Back to Glasgow.
+At the end of 10 days in Scotland, we come back to Glasgow.
 You could see more about the city or go around for a day trip, it’s up to you!

 Thanks to my scottish friend Michael Docherty for the pics he gave to me!